* Strong debut due to renewed speculative demand

 * Trading halted after turnover breached regulatory limits

 * China's economic slowdown shows little sign ofdecelerating

 By Samuel Shen and Kazunori Takada

-Shares in China Molybdenum opened at 8.70 yuan on Tuesday.
-Trading was halted less than an hour-and-a-half into the session as turnover reached 80 percent of the number of shares offered.
+Shares in China Molybdenum, already listed in Hong Kong, opened at 8.70 yuan on Tuesday.
+Trading of the stockwas halted less than an hour-and-a-half into the session asturnover reached 80 percent of the number of shares offered inthe Shanghai offering.

-The Shanghai Composite Index is down 3.8 percent so far this year, after falling about 22 percent last year.
-The index rose 2 percent on Tuesday.
+The Shanghai Composite Index is down 3.8 percent sofar this year, after falling about 22 percent last year.
+Theindex rose 2 percent as of noon trading.

-(Additional reporting by Elzio Barreto in HONG KONG; Editing by Ryan Woo)
+(Reporting by Lu Jianxin and Samuel Shen; Additional reportingby Elzio Barreto in HONG KONG; Editing by Ryan Woo)

 Keywords: CHINA MOLYBDENUM/IPO